chrix75/unified-log/README.md

 This Kotlin library offers a way for starting with Event sourcing and its target is to provide an technical solution agnostic implementation.

-With this libray you can:
+With this library you can:

 + Build Event from object
 + Implement an interface for saving these events